 Type

-You might have heard that a computers think in zeros and ones.
-This is not really true.
-First of all, computers don’t think at all.
-Moreover, zeros and ones are really just a way we represent two differnt voltage states that flow through differnt parts of the computer: voltage low and voltage high.
-If we have multiple wires that each carry either voltage low or voltage high and we represent this two states as 0 and 1, then we can combine the states of each wire to form a larger number, like 10100011, just like we can combine digits together to form a larger number in everyday math.
+You might have heard that computers think in zeros and ones.
+This is an oversimplification of what’s really happening.
+Zeros and ones are really just a way we represent two differnt voltage states that flow through differnt parts of the computer: voltage low and voltage high.
+If we have multiple wires that each carry either voltage low or voltage high and we represent these two states as 0 and 1, then we can combine the states of each wire to form a larger number, like 10100011, just like we can combine digits together to form a larger number in everyday math.
 From 5, 6 and 9 we can form 569.
+The difference is that since each wire can only hold one of two states, it means that each digit in our number will consists only of two digits.
+This forms the basis of the binary system of counting.
+We can represent any number in our everyday decimal system as a binary number.

+So all the memory cells and the CPU only work with voltage states, which we can think of as being the digits 0 and 1.
+Not a single memory cell will ever hold a letter of the alphabet, an emoji, a part of a picture, a movie or a song.
+Yet, we type words on our computers, we watch movies, listen to music and so on.
+So how does that work?
 It works because the numbers inside the computer are given meaning by software that interprets them.
 So for instance, the number 67 might be interpreted as a capital letter “C” by a text editor, as a color value of a single pixel in a drawing program or a movie player, as one tiny slice of a sample in a music player.
-It is the software that provides a context in which to interpret an individual number.
+It is the software that provides the context with which to interpret an individual number.

 In essence that is what type is.
 It is a way of interpreting numbers stored in the computers memory, either as numbers or possibly as something else, like text, sound or pictures.

 Odin comes with quite a few types built in and makes it possbile for you, the programmer, to create new types as you need them.
 We are going to look into all the built-in types as well as how to make our own types in later lessons.
-For now, in order to keep things simple we are going to restrict our discussion to only three types, all of which have been used in the three programs above.
-They are: integers (int), strings (string) and booleans (bool).
-We’ll introduce other types gradually, as we need them.
+For now, in order to keep things simple, we are going to restrict our discussion to only three types, all of which have been used in the three programs above.
+They are: integers (int

 At this point, just know that integers are numbers, without a decimal point, like 1, 411 and -73.